masakk1/lunamesh/README.md

 <p align="center">A basic starting point for networking in Lua</p>

 ## Description
-LuaMesh is a simple networking library for lua / love2d.
+LunaMesh is a simple networking library for lua / love2d.
 Aiming to simplify networking in projects.

 > [!NOTE] Note:
 > This is a WIP for the moment.
 Feel free to try it out, any input from anyone is welcome!